our firm is here to help you.

 Due to the immense force of two vehicles colliding, even a minor car accident can result in severe, catastrophic injury and/or death.

-Some of the most common injuries associated with car and other motor vehicle accidents include:
+Common injuries associated with car and other motor vehicle accidents include:

 Treating these types of injuries often requires extensive, ongoing care.
 Victims may be hospitalized and, depending on their specific injuries, may need surgery, physical therapy, rehabilitation, and medication to manage chronic pain.